-These provisions apply to cases dealt with under the Academic Appeal Regulations (Taught Programmes), the Academic Appeal Regulations (Research Programmes), the Procedures for Dealing with Academic Offences, the Student Complaints Procedure and the Conduct Regulations.
+These provisions apply to cases dealt with under the Academic Appeal Regulations (Taught Programmes), the Academic Appeal Regulations (Research Programmes), the Procedures for Dealing with Academic Offences, the Student Complaints Procedure, the Conduct Regulations and the Interim Measures Regulations.

 1. Equality, Diversity and Fair Treatment